 We reserve the right to refuse an applicant if, in our judgment, the home situation is not compatible with the needs of a Doberman or if the breed is not suitable for the applicant.

 You will then be invited up to the shelter in Sandown, NH to meet the Dobes that have been selected as possibilities for you.
 Applicants are under no obligation to accept a dog selected for you.
 It may take some time to find the right dog for you.
 If you feel that a dog shown to you is not right for you, simply let us know.
 We will do our best to continue the search for a compatible dog.
 DRU does not, however, guarantee a successful placement.
 If a dog has been selected for you and you are unable to see it or cannot decide after seeing it, DRU is under no obligation to hold the dog while you decide.

-An adoption donation of $350 is requested at the time of the adoption.
+An adoption donation ranging from $250 to $600 is requested at the time of the adoption.
 This donation goes to help defray the costs incurred while the Dobe is in our care.
 Expenses normally incurred include a full medical exam, medical treatment, spaying and neutering, a full set of vaccinations, heartworm test and medication, other medications that may be required by the dog, boarding, food, micro chipping and behavioral evaluation.
 Your donation also includes membership in DRU for the calendar year in which you adopt.

 You will be required to complete an adoption contract at the time of adoption.

 You will be required to license your Dobe, provide shelter, food, yearly vaccinations, heartworm testing and medication, and medical care.
 Most importantly, you must intend to make the Dobe you adopt a member of your family.